vmware-labs/verified-betrfs/docs/veridoc.md

 **disk-betree/PivotBetree.i.dfy**
+Like Betree, PivetBetree lowers the "lifted" op-sequences of PivotBetreeSpec down to concrete state machine steps that advance the PivotBetreeBlockInterface as required by BetreeSpec.
+The only difference is that the interface has a more concrete (pivot-y) type.

 **disk-betree/PivotBetreeSpecRefinement.i.dfy**
+Lays out the abstraction function between the datatypes, setting up for PivotBetree_Refines_Betree.

 **disk-betree/BetreeBlockCache.i.dfy**
+Bind a Betree to a BlockCache to get the behavior of both: the map implementation of a Betree, and the crash-safety implementation of a BlockCache.

 **disk-betree/BlockCacheSystem.i.dfy**
+Attach a BlockCache to a Disk

 **disk-betree/PivotBetree_Refines_Betree.i.dfy**
+"Boilerplate" for the refinement/invariant proof for PivotBetree.
+Reasons about refinement between generic Ops.
+Relies on logic about specific ops from PivotBetreeSpecRefinement.

+This is "boilerplate" in that the difficult logic is about the Node and Op refinement in PivotBetreeSpecRefinement; this file just "lowers" that logic from ops down to concrete state machine steps.

 **disk-betree/ThreeStateVersionedPivotBetree.i.dfy**
+Defines a 3-state instantiation PivotBetree.
+That is, defines what state a disk can return to if the storage system (a PivotBetree) crashes.

 **disk-betree/BlockCacheSystem_Refines_ThreeStateVersionedBlockInterface.i.dfy**
+A BlockCacheSystem -- a crash-safe block cache running a client program and attached to our disk model -- correctly provides three-state crash safety for the state of its program.

+Ideally we would prove the refinement for an arbitrary graph, but if we imported the abstract BlockCacheSystem and CrashSafeBlockInterface separately then we wouldn't know they were using the same graph.
+So for now, we just prove the refinement specifically for BetreeGraph.

 **disk-betree/IndirectionTableModel.i.dfy**
+An IndirectionTable maps references to locations and tracks dependencies (accounts for locations containing references).
+This module includes a reference-counting map and free list that make discovering free blocks (and maintaining the list of them) cheap.

+TODO(thance): separate API from refcount-y implementation using a layer of Dafny refinement.

+TODO(jonh): Here "Model" means "lowest functional model of the mutable impl".
+Maybe move Model to the beginning of all such usages?

 **disk-betree/PivotBetree_Refines_Map.i.dfy**
+Composes the two refinements:

+PivotBetree -> Betree
+Betree -> Map

+To yield

+PivotBetree -> Map

 **disk-betree/BetreeBlockCacheSystem.i.dfy**
+Instantiate the {PivotBetree, BlockCache} code in a System (model of the environment).
+("Bottom lettuce")

 **disk-betree/ImplModel.i.dfy**
+This file represents immutability's last stand.
+It is the highest-fidelity representation of the implementation that can be represented with immutable datatypes.

+For example, it has a model of the root bucket which does not exist in BlockCache.
+It also represents indirection table as a map to pairs, rather than two maps, because real, mutable implementation uses a map to pairs.

 **disk-betree/IndirectionTableImpl.i.dfy**
+The heap-y implementation of IndirectionTableModel.

 **disk-betree/BetreeBlockCacheSystem_Refines_ThreeStateVersionedPivotBetree.i.dfy**
+Take the whole crash-safe BlockCacheSystem, and constrain it to run the (Pivot)Betree as its client, thereby yielding a 3-state-crash-safe Betree.
+(We'll eventually tie that up the stack to get a 3-state-crash-safe map.)

 **disk-betree/ImplMarshallingModel.i.dfy**
+Parses bytes and returns the data structure (a Pivot-Node Sector) used by the Model.

+Annoyingly, our marshaling framework doesn't enforce bijectivity.
+So we talk only about parsing, and define marshal(X) as anything that produces an output that parses to X.

+TODO(jonh): rename to ModelParsing.

 **disk-betree/Marshalling.i.dfy**
+Raises ImpLMarshallingModel by converting indirection table sectors up from IndirectionTableModel.IndirectionTable to BlockCache.IndirectionTable (and leaving pivot node sectors alone).
+(This gets used as part of the interpretation function in a refinement proof.)

+TODO(thance): This structure is convoluted.
+Travis has some ideas for rearranging it.
+In particular, we might want to make the on-disk representation stand alone, so that we could later prove properties about version mutationts in the file system: that you can read old disks.

 **disk-betree/ByteBetreeBlockCache.i.dfy**
+Wraps a BetreeBlockCache (which does I/O in high-level Node sectors) into a state machine that is an AsyncDiskMachine: a client of a disk that does I/O in bytes.

+You (or past Jon) might ask: why do we refine Betree and BlockCache mostly separately, but join them up at the Pivot level, even though we still have a layer of refinement (pivot->byte) to go?
+The answer is that we never have a "byte betree block cache" in memory; we want our program to manipulate cooked data structures, not have to unmarshall every time we inspect a block of bytes from the cache.
+We want the parsing step to be specific to the memory->disk boundary, rather than having a refinement layer that eliminates the Pivot Node data structure entirely.

 **disk-betree/ByteBetreeBlockCacheSystem.i.dfy**
+Instantiates the ByteBetreeBlockCache program in the (trusted, byte-level) disk model to get a System.
+Proves invariants to prepare for refinement from the resulting system to the BetreeBlockCacheSystem.

+TODO(jonh): fold together/regularize ByteBetreeBlockCacheSystem_Refines_BetreeBlockCacheSystem.

 **disk-betree/ImplModelIO.i.dfy**
+IO functions used by various ImplModel verbs.
+Updates data structures as defined in ImplModel.
+Interacts with the disk via ImplModel.IO, which abstracts MainDiskIOHandlers.s.dfy.

+Also, the code that reads in indirection tables and nodes.

 **disk-betree/ByteBetreeBlockCacheSystem_Refines_BetreeBlockCacheSystem.i.dfy**
+Proves refinement from the Byte (disk-parse-y) Betree system to the Pivot-y Betree system.
+This proof is simple because all the work happens in the invariant prep in ByteBetreeBlockCacheSystem.

 **disk-betree/ImplModelCache.i.dfy**